Tractables/Alea.jl/README.md

 STLC Bespoke           │       2.3x - 2.6x │          1.7x - 2.0x │
 ```

-We truncate training time as it is an abosulte time, and we expect it to be
+We truncate training time as it is a non-relative value we expect it to be relatively machine-dependent.
+In all of our runs we find it to be within a minute of the times listed in the paper.
-relatively machine-dependent.

 # Reusability guide